-VET course English entry requirements All VET courses Minimum IETLS 5.5 or equivalent in other recognised English proficiency test A completion certificate at Upper Intermediate (CEFR B2) or higher from a recognised ELICOS provider A previously completed VET qualification at Certificate IV level or higher, or Satisfactory level achieved in NCVE LLN Assessment VET course Academic Entry requirements BSB30120 Certificate III in Business BSB40320 Certificate IV in Entrepreneurship and New Business BSB40520 Certificate IV in Leadership and Management BSB40820Certificate IV in Marketing and Communication BSB40920Certificate IV in Project Management Practice BSB50120Diploma of Business BSB50420 Diploma of Leadership and ManagementBSB50820 Diploma of Project Management Completion of Year 10 or equivalent in-home country BSB50620 Diploma of in Marketing and Communication Have completed: BSB42415 Certificate IV in Marketing and Communication; or have completed the following units (or equivalent competencies): BSBCMM411 Make presentations; BSBCRT412 Articulate, present and debate ideas; BSBMKG433 Undertake marketing activities; BSBMKG435 Analyse consumer behaviour; BSBMKG439 Develop and apply knowledge of communications industry; and BSBWRT411 Write complex documents, or equivalent competencies are predecessors to these units, which have been mapped as equivalent; or have two years equivalent full-time relevant work experience BSB60520 Advanced Diploma of in Marketing and Communications Have completed the following units (or equivalent competencies): BSBMKG541 Identify and evaluate marketing opportunities; BSBMKG542 Establish and monitor the marketing mix; BSBMKG552 Design and develop marketing communication plans; BSBMKG555 Write persuasive copy; and BSBPMG430 Undertake project work, or equivalent competencies are predecessors to these units, which have been mapped as equivalent; or have four years equivalent full-time relevant work experience.
+VET course English entry requirements All VET courses 18 years of age or over Minimum IELTS 5.5 or equivalent in other recognised English proficiency test A completion certificate at Upper Intermediate (CEFR = B2) or higher from a recognised ELICOS provider A previously completed VET qualification at Certificate IV level or higher Satisfactory level achieved in NCVE LLN Assessment VET course Academic Entry requirements CHC33021 Certificate III in Individual Support CHC43015 Certificate IV in Ageing Support BSB40520 Certificate IV in Leadership and Management

+BSB40820Certificate IV in Marketing and Communication BSB50120 Diploma of Business BSB50420 Diploma of Leadership and Management Completion of Year 10 certificate (or equivalent inhome country) or higher-level qualification BSB50620 Diploma of Marketing and Communication BSB42415 Certificate IV in Marketing and Communication; or have completed the following units (or equivalent competencies): BSBCMM411 Make presentations; BSBCRT412 Articulate, present and debate ideas; BSBMKG433 Undertake marketing activities; BSBMKG435 Analyse consumer behaviour; BSBMKG439 Develop and apply knowledge of communications industry; and BSBWRT411 Write complex documents, or equivalent competencies are predecessors to these units, which have been mapped as equivalent; or have two years equivalent full-time relevant work experience BSB60520 Advanced Diploma of Marketing and Communications Have completed the following units (or equivalent competencies): • BSBMKG541 Identify and evaluate marketing opportunities; • BSBMKG542 Establish and monitor the marketing mix; • BSBMKG552 Design and develop marketing communication plans; • BSBMKG555 Write persuasive copy; and • BSBPMG430 Undertake project work, or • equivalent competencies are predecessors to these units, which have been mapped as equivalent; or • have four years equivalent full-time relevant work experience.
 BSB60420 Advanced Diploma of Leadership and Management Students must have successfully completed a Diploma or Advanced Diploma in the BSB Training Package, or have two years equivalent full-time relevant workplace experience in an operational or leadership role in an enterprise.